01000001-01101011/ShaderTool/README.md

 # ShaderTool
 A modern shadertoy client with additional features.

+⚠️ DEVELOPMENT SUSPENDED INDEFINITELY ⚠️

+The site is not being developed further.
+Due to AI scraping, shadertoy has been forced to implement cloudflare protection which renders this project inoperable.
+Do not read on unless you want to be sad about what we lost :(

 [Site In Development](https://ahs3n.github.io/ShaderTool/)

 Feel free to contribute!
 This project is using Typescript.